cupumelody/Serverless-App-Save-Guts/Instructions/Stage4.md

 <br>
 Click `APIs` on the menu on the left,
 <br>
 Locate the `REST API` box, and click `Build` (being careful not to click the build button for any of the other types of API ...
-REST API is the one you need lads),
+REST API is the one you need),
 <br>
 If you see a popup dialog `Create your first API` dismiss it by clicking `OK`,
 <br>